-The different chemicals released by the nervous system make us feel alert, awake, stressed or fearful if we are unsafe, or relaxed, calm and peaceful if we are safe and a spectrum of emotions in between.
+The different chemicals released by the nervous system make us feel alert, awake, stressed or fearful if we are unsafe.
+We feel relaxed, calm and peaceful if we are safe.
+There is a spectrum of emotions in between.

 A racing heart, shallow breathing and a restriction in the chest are named anxiety.
-An increase in heart rate, blood pressure, breathing, perspiration and body temperature is what we call anger, as a result of stress hormones such as adrenaline and cortisol released into the body.
+An increase in heart rate, blood pressure, breathing, perspiration, and body temperature is what we call anger due to stress hormones such as adrenaline and cortisol released into the body.
 A lowered heart rate and a sense of relaxation created by the release of dopamine and serotonin is commonly known as joy, peace or calm.

 Emotions are an internal, physical representation of the energetic frequency of an external condition.

 Each emotion is a chemical cocktail that is a vibrational match to the vibrations of the external environment you perceive through your senses, so you can experience it internally.
-Emotions exist to tell us whether our body is safe or not and whether we should stay or go, continue as we are or change either ourselves, our external environment or conditions, or our relationship to it.
+Emotions exist to tell us whether our body is safe and whether we should stay or go.
+They tell us whether to continue as we are or change our external environment or conditions or our relationship to it.

 Emotions Are Not Yours